-14. Remove the upper strut-retaining nut, and washer if present.
+14. Remove the upper strut-retaining nut.

 15. Remove the upper strut mount assembly from the strut shaft.

 NOTE: Spring compressor removed for clarity.

 16. If retaining the currently installed springs, skip to Step 18.
 If changing the spring, uncompress the spring and remove the spring compressor from the spring.
 Then remove the spring from the strut.